 ((email@example.com; Twitter: @danielleussink; +81-3-4563-2747;))

-The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.
+The views and opinions expressed herein are the views and opinions of the creator and don’t essentially mirror these of Nasdaq, Inc.

 The article was initially printed at – Source link